zweed4u/HandyIPAPatcher/README.md

 2. Copy IPA file to <b>HandyIPAPatcher</b> directory.
 Duplicate and rename it to <b>app.ipa</b>
 3. Use <b>extract_thin.sh</b>
 ![workdir](/screenshots/extract_thin.png?raw=true)
-4. This is step when you take care neccessary steps with thin binaries as you wish.
+4. This is step when you take neccessary steps with thin binaries as you wish.
 5. Repacking <b>replace_bin.sh</b>
 <br>![workdir](/screenshots/replace_bin.png?raw=true)
 6. Install app to Jailbroken device or Non-Jailbroken with [Cydia Impactor](http://www.cydiaimpactor.com)